The detection and rectification for identity-switch based on unfalsified control: Experiments

 \textbf{ID-switch rectification (IDSR).} In the MOT17-01 dataset, after falsifying trajectory 6 for an ID-switch at frame 53 using unfalsified control, we retrieve the first appearance feature $f_1$ from the trajectory 6 queue.
 This feature $f_1$ was extracted before the ID-switch occurred.
 We match this feature with the appearance information of the current frame's detection box, calculate the cosine cost, and if the cosine cost is below the threshold $C_\theta$, we perform ID rectification.
 Simultaneously, we remove the erroneous trajectory 23 and assign a new ID, 24, to the newly entered object on the right side.
 We observe that after correctly recovering the ID, the performance metric $T_{spec}$ decreases below the threshold $T_\theta$ and stabilizes.

+In the experiments conducted on other datasets in MOT17 and MOT20, our tracker demonstrates excellent ability in falsifying trajectories that have undergone ID-switch.
+It is worth noting that due to differences in camera angles and tracking environments across different datasets, there may be variations in setting the threshold $T_\theta$ for $T_{spec}$ in IDSD.In the MOT17 test set, we validated the effectiveness of the IDSD and IDSR modules and presented the results in Table 1.
+In the experiment, the IDSD module was able to detect nearly half of the IDSW conditions (51.62 percent) with a relatively low false positive rate.
+The IDSR module was able to correct 23.1 percent of the IDSW and renumber the uncorrectable targets to prevent affecting the tracking results.

-\textbf{Ambiguous match improvement (AMI).} We conducted ablation experiments on the AMI module using the training sets of MOT17 and MOT20.
-We evaluated the tracker using the official evaluation tool, Trackeval, from the MOT challenge.
-We found that applying the AMI algorithm to process the appearance information $d_{ReID}$, resulted in significant performance improvement in tracking.
+\textbf{Ambiguous match improvement (AMI).} We conduct ablation experiments on the AMI module using the training sets of MOT17 and MOT20.
+We evaluate the tracker using the official evaluation tool, Trackeval, from the MOT challenge.
+We find that applying the AMI algorithm to process the appearance information $d_{ReID}$, resulted in significant performance improvement in tracking.

 The experiments primarily emphasize the results of ID-switch detection and rectification.
-Although the metrics from \cite{ref36} are not suitable for effectively evaluating our tracker, we still provide experimental results for the unfctrack tracker on the MOT17 dataset.
+Although the metrics from \cite{ref36} are not suitable for effectively evaluating our tracker, we still provide experimental results for the unfctrack tracker(without IDSD and IDSR modules) on the MOT17 dataset in Table 3.